dotkernel/development/ansible/wsl/README.md

 Get help anytime by typing `wsl -h` or `wsl --help`.

 **Note**: You can also use this method to create forks of the same distro, each of them running different version of PHP.

+## WSL and PhpStorm
+Check out [this](https://www.jetbrains.com/help/phpstorm/how-to-use-wsl-development-environment-in-product.html) article on working with PhpStorm.

 ## WSL distro disk drive default locations